Using the Six Human Needs to Retain Top Sales Talent

 Growth

-The need for humans to expand, improve, and strengthen their personal and professional lives.
+The need to expand, improve, and strengthen personal and professional life.

 Contribution

-The need to make a difference, give back, and feel that one’s work has meaning.
+The need to make a difference and feel that one's work has meaning.

 Significance